 We can also help you develop new revenue streams and find ways to increase your reimbursement.

 Hiring a fractional CMO is an investment, but it's one that can pay off big time in the form of increased revenue and profitability.

 In fact, you can increase your hospital or practice revenue by 50% with just a 17% increase in each of the following areas:

 Increasing your patient load

 Increasing the size of each transaction

 Increasing the frequency of each visit or purchase

 We focus on increasing each of these areas through our proven OPTICS™ process.
-Schedule your free 60-minute marketing diagnostic consultation with Bizzuka today to learn how you can stand out in today’s competitive marketing space.
+Schedule your free marketing diagnostic consultation with Bizzuka today to learn how you can stand out in today’s competitive marketing space.